 The eWRIMS Web Mapping Application provides the spatial location of water rights throughout California.
 Using a Geographic Information System (GIS), you can search search for the location of water rights by visually displaying the location of point(s) of diversion on a map or aerial photograph.
 If you find water rights using this method, you can use the eWRIMS Database System (above) to search for information about the water rights.

 The eWRIMS Report Management System (RMS) is used by water right holders to submit the reports required as a result of their diversion and use of water.
-Four types of water use reports are supported by the system:
+Six types of water use reports are supported by the system:

 - Report of Licensee

 - Report of Registrant